DavidVentura/blog/blog/raw/building-a-compiler/POST.md

 I didn't want to implement a garbage collector, as I thought that it's unlikely to help much; Lua handles simple types by value (Number, Boolean, Nil) and complex ones (String, Table) by reference.

-Having automatic reference counting for complex values should be sufficient for _most_ cases
+Having automatic reference counting for complex types should be sufficient for _most_ cases

 ### Reference counting